-His research and teaching is in the history of American law, where he has published three books and many articles and book chapters.
+J-Witt’s research and teaching is in the history of American law, where he has published a number of books and many articles and book chapters.
 His most recent book,American Contagions: Epidemics and the Law from Smallpox to COVID-19 (2020), was called “devastating” by the New York Times and the “way forward” by theWashington Post.
-His Lincoln’s Code: The Laws of War in American History, is about the history of the laws of armed conflict.
-The book won the 2013 Bancroft Prize in American history and the American Bar Association’s Silver Gavel Award.
+His Lincoln’s Code: The Laws of War in American History (2012), won the 2013 Bancroft Prize in American history and the American Bar Association’s Silver Gavel Award.
 It was a finalist for the Pulitzer Prize and the New York Times selected it as a Notable Book for the year.
 Witt’s earlier books look at the history of American law in global perspective (Patriots and Cosmopolitans: Hidden Histories of American Law) and the industrial accident crisis of the turn of the twentieth century (The Accidental Republic: Crippled Workingmen, Destitute Widows, and the Remaking of American Law).
-Witt also teaches and writes in the field of law known as torts, which is the basic law of wrongful injuries.
-His casebook, Torts: Cases, Principles, and Institutions (5th ed.
+Witt also teaches and writes in the field of law known as torts, which is what lawyers call the law of wrongful injuries.
+His casebooks, Torts: Cases, Principles, and Institutions (5th ed.
 2020) and Torts and Regulation: Cases, Principles, and Institutions (2nd ed.
 2020), are available for free on a Creative Commons license.
 In the summer of 2019, Yale University Press published the edited version of a long-lost Civil War-era manuscript he found in the National Archives.

-Witt’s articles have appeared in leading scholarly journals.
-He has also written for The Atlantic, The New Republic, the New York Times, Slate, the Wall Street Journal, and the Washington Post.
+J-Witt’s articles have appeared in leading scholarly journals.
+He has also written for The Atlantic, The New Republic, the New York Times, Slate, the Wall Street Journal, andthe Washington Post, among other publications.
 He is a fellow of the American Academy of Arts and Sciences and has served as a John Simon Guggenheim Memorial Foundation Fellow.
-He is currently writing a book on the men and women behind the Garland Fund: the 1920s foundation that quietly financed the work that culminated in Brown v.
+He is currently writing a book on the men and women behind the Garland Fund: the 1920s foundation that quietly financed the work that culminated inBrown v.
 Board of Education.

-Before coming back to New Haven to join the Yale faculty, Witt taught at Columbia University for eight years and served as a law clerk to Judge Pierre N. Leval on the United States Court of Appeals for the Second Circuit.
+Before coming back to New Haven to join the Yale faculty, J-Witt taught at Columbia University for eight years and served as a law clerk to Judge Pierre N. Leval on the United States Court of Appeals for the Second Circuit.

-As Head of College, Witt is the ranking officer of Davenport College, responsible for the college’s intellectual, social, and cultural life.
+As Head of College, J-Witt is the ranking officer of Davenport College, responsible for the college’s intellectual, social, and cultural life.
 He works with the Dean of the College and its extraordinary staff to build the best possible community for Davenport students.

 Follow J-Witt’s mostly incomprehensible commentary on things legal-historical on Twitter at @JohnFabianWitt